 Let's have a look at some examples:

-See how the verb romper (to break) is conjugated in the 3rd person singular (matching with el reloj) and "me" is between "se" and the verb, expressing that it happened to me.
+See how the verb romper (to break) is conjugated in the 3rd person singular (matching el reloj) and "me" is between "se" and the verb, expressing that it happened to me.

-See how this time the verb caer (to drop) is conjugated in the 3rd person plural (matching with "los libros") and "le" is in between "se" and the verb, expressing that it happend to "him" or "her".
+See how this time the verb caer (to drop) is conjugated in the 3rd person plural (matching "los libros") and "le" is in between "se" and the verb, expressing that it happend to "him" or "her".

 Typical verbs that are used to express unintentional or accidental occurences are: